miguelsan/rfcs/proposed/0000-moderation-of-entries-comments-ratings.md

 - Depending on the role of the logged-in user the front-end may show additional views
 - The available actions in the front-end depend on the role of the logged in user, i.e. additional actions are available for certain roles.
+- The admin interface includes a link to edit entries directly on kartevonmorgen.org.

 ## Consequences
 [consequences]: #consequences